TriumphLLC/Blend4Web/doc_src/colors.rst

 The essence of gamma correction is packing the image brightness channel into  8 bits of information.

 Standard (non-HDR) images are always stored in non-linear color space where the darker components are encoded using more bits than the brighter ones.
-That means that a bigger RGB value corresponds to 0.5 of the real light intensity (a physical quantity called illuminance) - in a simplest  case this value equals to 0.5 ^ (1/2.2) = 0.73.
+That means that a bigger RGB value corresponds to 0.5 of the real light intensity (a physical quantity called illuminance) - in the simplest case this value equals to 0.5 ^ (1/2.2) = 0.73.

 Overwise, 8 bit of information will not be enough to encode the light intensity.
 This will result in incorrect rendering of darker tones.
 For example, dark  gradients will look stepped.